Home » Where Is The Best Place To Put A Parrot Cage?

 Parrot dust, feathers, and droppings can cause respiratory problems, like ‘bird fancier’s lung.’

-Some birds, like African greys, cockatoos, and Amazon parrots, produce more dust than others because they have powder-down feathers.
+Some birds, like African grays, cockatoos, and Amazon parrots, produce more dust than others because they have powder-down feathers.

-Parrots are noisy creatures, and some vocalize more than others.
-If the parrot awakens at sunrise, you’ll be woken up by various vocalizations.
-You’ll disturb their sleep if you get up earlier than the parrot.
+Parrots are noisy, and some vocalize more than others.
+If the parrot awakens at sunrise, you’ll be awoken by various vocalizations.
+If you get up earlier than the parrot, you’ll disturb its sleep.

 The living room may be the best place to house a birdcage.
 You’re more likely to spend time in the living room, providing the parrot companionship and mental stimulation.